Texture mapping: Screen space subdivision

 Software renderers generally prefer screen subdivision because it has less overhead.
 Additionally, they try to do linear interpolation along a line of pixels to simplify the set-up (compared to 2D affine interpolation), thus lessening the overhead further.
-Another reason is that affine texture mapping does not fit into the low number of CPU registers of the x86 CPU; the 68000 and RISC processors are much more suited for that approach.

 A different approach was taken for Quake, which would calculate perspective correct coordinates only once every 16 pixels of a scanline and linearly interpolate between them, effectively running at the speed of linear interpolation because the perspective correct calculation runs in parallel on the co-processor.
-As the polygons are rendered independently, it may be possible to switch between spans and columns or diagonal directions depending on the orientation of the polygon normal to achieve a more constant z, but the effort seems not to be worth it.
+As the polygons are rendered independently, changing direction of the scan line depending on the orientation of the polygon normal achieves a more constant z, but the trade-off value is trivial.

 Other techniques

 One other technique is to approximate the perspective with a faster calculation, such as a polynomial.
 A second uses the $\frac{1}{z_i}$ value of the last two drawn pixels to linearly extrapolate the next value.
 For the latter, the division is then done starting from those values so that all that has to be divided is a small remainder.
 However, the amount of bookkeeping needed makes this technique too slow on most systems.

 A third technique, used by the Build Engine (used, most notably, in Duke Nukem 3D), builds on the constant distance trick used by the Doom engine by finding and rendering along the line of constant distance for arbitrary polygons.